HTTPS and SSL – a brief overview

 Essentially, SSL establishes an encrypted link between the server where your website is hosted and your visitor’s web browser.
 This ensures that all data passed between the two remains private and secure.

-Google has been working hard on their objective of moving everyone to a more secure web.
+Google’s objective is to move everyone to a more secure web.
 HTTPS is one of the measures to help keep your browsing safe and secure.
 HTTPS uses SSL.

 How can I tell if my website has an SSL certificate?